English-speaking psychiatrist in Taiwan.

-A psychiatric practice in Zhongli, Taoyuan, offering consultations in Mandarin, English and Cantonese.
-Medication management and rTMS for insomnia, anxiety, depression, panic and adjustment difficulties common among expats and international patients.
+We are a psychiatrist practice in Zhongli, Taoyuan.
+We offer consultations in Mandarin, English and Cantonese.
+We provide medication management and rTMS for insomnia, anxiety, depression and panic disorder.
+We also help with adjustment difficulties common among expats and international patients.

 I'm Dr. Tam Win Hong, a board-certified psychiatrist practicing in Zhongli, Taoyuan.
-I trained in psychiatry at Cathay General Hospital and passed the Royal College of Psychiatrists (UK) written examination.
+I trained in psychiatry at Cathay General Hospital.

 My practice serves the greater Taoyuan area, including a steady caseload of expats and international patients who feel more comfortable speaking with their psychiatrist in English or Cantonese.
-I treat insomnia, anxiety, depression, panic, ADHD, addictions and other psychiatric conditions.
+I treat insomnia, anxiety, depression, panic disorder, ADHD, addictions and other psychiatric conditions.

 Understanding is where treatment begins.

 I also write extensively on psychiatry for the general public, translating clinical concepts into plain language.
-If anything you read here resonates, I'd be glad to continue the conversation in clinic.
+If anything you read here resonates, I'd be glad to continue the conversation at the clinic.

 Ten-Chan General Hospital, Zhongli